How to manage quarantined items in the Quarantine Folder?

 About Quarantine settings:

-You use the Antivirus and Antispyware Policy to configure client Quarantine settings.
+You use the Virus and Spyware Protection policy to configure client Quarantine settings.

 You manage Quarantine settings as an important part of your virus outbreak strategy.

 If you do not want to use the default quarantine directory (C:\Documents and Settings\All Users\Application Data\Symantec\Symantec Endpoint Protection\Quarantine) to store quarantined files on client computers, you can specify a different local directory.
 You can use path expansion by using the percent sign when you type the path.
 For example, you can type %COMMON_APPDATA%.
 Relative paths are not allowed.

 When the client software scans a suspicious file, it places the file in the local Quarantine folder on the infected computer.
 The Quarantine clean-up feature automatically deletes the files in the Quarantine when they exceed a specified age.
 The Quarantine clean-up feature automatically deletes the files in the Quarantine when the directory where they are stored reaches a certain size.